 At one point we mentioned the invoice as “semi-binding”.
-There’s nothing stopping someone to bail after receiving an one.
+There’s nothing stopping someone to bail paying it after receiving one.
 In some situations, there’s nothing a provider can do about this.

 It’s unfortunate and sometimes unavoidable.
 An invoice does offer a proper form of accountability.
 It is a great piece of evidence if one needs to escalate payments through legal means.

 How to Make an Invoice

 Do you need to make an invoice for a delivered product or service?
 Need to wrap your head around the concept as someone who received one?
-Let’s go ahead and use this section to make an one so it answers both questions.
+Let’s go ahead and use this section to make one so it answers both questions.